gnosia93/eliminate-db-hotblock/readme.md

 Finally, execute run.sh to start spring boot java application and check if java web application is working properly.
 The result of curl must be like belows, it must have to return json health checking result output.
 If you have any problem, please check [application-prod.properties] configuration file and tomcat.log in project root.
+After you modify your miss configuration, you need to execute mvn clean and mvn package at the root of this project.
+Because [application-prod.properties] file is bundled with execution jar, you need to clean a previous jar artifact and do a re-packaging new one with right property configuration.

 ```
 $ cd ~/demo-cache